Glokc0ma/SD-Maid-Pro/Home.md

-Welcome to the SD Maid's wiki!
+Welcome to SD Maid's wiki!

 SD Maid is an advanced file management tool for Android devices.